loggy01/EBV-transcript-variation-pipeline/README.md

 5. Window size for capture two (integer).
 We use 20.
 6. Window size for capture stage three (integer).
 We use 20.

-Output:
-Four text files (for each input SAM) in your working directory:
+Output (four text files (for each input SAM) in your working directory):
 1. ./sam_name_full_length_transcripts.sam
 2. ./sam_name_3_prime_intact_transcripts.sam
 3. ./sam_name_5_prime_intact_transcripts.sam